ldn-softdev/jtc/README.md

 asks with **jq** is a way too low, hence they default to posting their questions on the forum.

-`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the walk-path.
-That facilitates a much higher feasibility of attaining a desired result: building a walk-path a lexeme by lexeme, one at a time, provides an immediate visual feedback and let coming up with the desired result quite quickly.
+`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the
+_walk-path_.
+That facilitates a much higher feasibility of attaining a desired result: building the walk-path a lexeme by a lexeme, one at a time, provides an immediate visual feedback and let coming up with the desired result quite quickly.

 ### learning curve:
  - **jq**: before you could come up with a query to handle even a relatively simple ask, you need to become an expert in **jq**'s language, which will take some time.
-Coming up with the complex queries requires it seems having a PhD in **jq**, or spending lots of time on stackoverflow and similar forums
+Coming up with the complex queries requires it seems having a "PhD" in **jq**, or spending lots of time on stackoverflow and similar forums
  - `jtc` employs only a single (but powerful) concept of the _walk-path_ (which is made only of 2 types of lexemes, each type though has several variants) which is easy to grasp.